rex2630/codeswholesale-for-woocommerce/README.md

     - You should receive email that something was wrong during script execution
   - Match with "Test pre order product"
     - You should receive an email about pre ordered codes in CW

+6. When all features are well known for you and you agree with that switch environment to "Live" and start selling.

+7. Write any feedback to devteam@codeswholesale.com

 Nice to have
 ------------